Cognitive Science of Creativity

 Mind Wandering & Creativity

 Why do our best ideas often arrive when we’re zoning out in the shower or taking a walk?
 Mind wandering, generally defined as thoughts unrelated to the present task or environment, may hold the answer.
 In a recent study, we found that both intentional and unintentional forms of mind wandering were positively associated with creative thinking (Orwig et al., 2022, Creativity Research Journal).
-Using resting-state fMRI, we identified distinct neural signatures for each type: intentional mind wandering was linked to posterior default mode regions, while unintentional drifting involved more prefrontal activity.
+We identified distinct neural signatures for each sub-type: intentional mind wandering was linked to posterior default mode regions, while unintentional drifting involved more prefrontal activity.
 These findings offer new insight into the cognitive and neural foundations of intentional mind wandering, supporting the idea that letting the mind roam can fuel innovative thought.
-This research was featured in a New York Times article exploring the science behind everyday daydreaming—and why it might be more productive than we think.
+This research was cited in a New York Times article exploring the science behind everyday daydreaming—and why it might be more productive than we think.